La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 After the libraries are installed into an R IDE such as RStudio you should then set up a Rshiny web app file/folder then you can copy/paste the server logic into the server console and UI into UI console then run app.

+NOTE: For now, to use the Historical risk section of the app, set the rolling window to 60 days or below.
+The goal is to improve this to 247 days in the future.

 Working on: